 Contact Us to Find Out More

 Dr. Lawrence Handler or Dr. Zachary Pearce at Michigan Oculofacial Specialists can provide you with an upper eyelid lift for beautiful and rejuvenated eyelids.
-To get started, contact us for your consultation.
+If you’re interested in learning more about the surgery, contact our office to schedule your informative consultation.
+Our skilled team will guide you throughout the entire process and address any questions or concerns you have along the way.